Candiie/HTML-Email/README.md

 ### Software to edit and customise the HTML file

 > First & foremost, `Download & Install` either [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/) editor before proceeding.
-These are editors with syntax highlighting abilities to make your code editing life easier.
+These are editors powered with syntax highlighting abilities to make your code editing life easier.